Stop, Look, Read! HPV Vaccination For You And Your Family

 Completing the primary vaccination course (2 or 3 doses depending on age) is expected to offer lifelong protection.

-How Do You Get Vaccinated And What Will It Cost?
+How Do You Get HPV Vaccinated And What Will It Cost?

 The HPV vaccine (Gardasil 9) is licenced for use in NZ for females aged 9-45 years and males aged 9 -26 years.
 It is given in 2 or 3 doses depending on age.

-The vaccine is free for the following groups:
+The HPV vaccine is free for the following groups:

-- In 2017, Gardasil 9 will be offered to year 8 students (12 year olds), both boys and girls, in participating schools through a funded school-based vaccination programme
+In 2017, Gardasil 9 will be offered to year 8 students (12 year olds), all genders, in participating schools through a funded school-based vaccination programme

-- For females and males aged 9-26 years who do not get vaccinated at school, Gardasil will be available free of charge through their GP or Health Care Provider
+For people aged 9-26 years who do not get vaccinated at school, Gardasil will be available free of charge through their GP or Health Care Provider

-Why Are Males Now Included In The Vaccination Programme?
+Why Are Males Now Included In The HPV Vaccination Programme?

 Research shows that HPV infection is shared during sexual activity and males are at risk of HPV anal, penile and throat cancers, as well as genital warts.

-Do You Need To Find Out If You Are Already Infected Before Having The Vaccine?
+Do You Need To Find Out If You Are Already HPV Infected Before Having The HPV Vaccine?

 No. HPV testing is not required before vaccination.

-- For women, regular cervical screening will ensure early detection and treatment of HPV related abnormal cells and prevention of most cervical cancer.
-However, there are no screening programmes for the other HPV cancers.
+For people with a cervix, regular cervical screening will ensure early detection and treatment of HPV related abnormal cells and prevention of most cervical cancer.
+However, there are no screening programmes for other HPV cancers.

-In addition to HPV vaccination it is also recommended that men and women continue to protect their sexual health by:
+In addition to HPV vaccination, it is also recommended that people continue to protect their sexual health by:

-HPV vaccination (and regular cervical screening in females) offers the best protection against HPV Cancers
+HPV vaccination (and regular cervical screening in people with a cervix) offers the best protection against HPV Cancers

 For the full answers and supporting references addressing the above myths, go to: